 - Rest or change in activities.
 You may need to change the way you move your arm to avoid provoking pain.

-- Physical therapy exercises may improve the range of motion in your shoulder.
+- Physical therapy exercises may improve the range of motion, strength, and function in your shoulder.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, ibuprofen, or naproxen, may reduce inflammation and pain.
 These medications can irritate the stomach lining and cause internal bleeding.
 They should be taken with food.
 Consult with your doctor before taking over-the-counter NSAIDs if you have a history of ulcers or are taking blood thinning medication.